IHL Receives $57K Grant from AT&T for Scholarship Search Tool

 MSU Administrator, Jackson Native Honored by National Peers

-State's associate provost is being included in the inaugural class of Fellows of the Institute of Biological Engineering (IBE).
+Mississippi State's associate provost is being included in the inaugural class of Fellows of the Institute of Biological Engineering (IBE).
 Jerry Gilbert will be honored during the IBE's March 8 meeting in Chapel Hill, N.C.
 A 19-year faculty member at the university, he also is associate vice president for academic affairs.
 Gilbert was a charter member when the IBE formed in 1995.
 A Jackson native and Jackson Preparatory School graduate, he and the other 2008 Fellow-designates will be recognized for their many professional contributions to the field.
 Gilbert holds a 1977 bachelor's degree in biological engineering from MSU and a 1982 doctorate in biomedical engineering from Duke University.
 Before returning to MSU, he served on the faculties at North Carolina State University and the University of North Carolina.
 His research has focused primarily in the areas of bone modeling, orthopedic biomechanics, osteoporosis modeling, and biocompatibility of biomaterials.
 His work has been funded by the National Institutes of Health and National Science Foundation.
+Learn more.

 MSU Game-day Web Site Now Up for Super Bulldog Weekend